Little Canada Big Stories

 By Chiedza Kaseke, Alisha Pereira, Nazifa Alam and Yijun Liu

-My Role: UI/UX Design and Programming
+Role: Lead UI/UX Designer and Programmer

 The Problem